The Importance of Creating a Cohesive and Positive School Culture, Virtually

 What can teachers do to make an environment productive?

-As a teacher, your role is to reinforce the school values.
+As a teacher, your role is to reinforce the school's values.
 For example, finding classroom activities that reinforce sharing and kindness are great ways to foster a positive environment.
 Here are a few other things that can drive a positive classroom culture:

 1. Give Help To Students That Need It

-In order to promote sympathy between students, you need to help students the moment they ask for it.
+To promote sympathy between students, you must help them when they ask for it.
 Teachers play a key role in creating a positive environment.
-As a teacher you shouldn’t pick favorites as it has a very bad effect on students mind.
-Help the students to be productive and make them stay motivated all the time.
+As a teacher, you shouldn’t pick favorites as it has a bad effect on students' minds.
+Help the students be productive and stay motivated all the time.

 2. Ensure Justice and Equality Among Students

-To maintain a positive class environment it is essential to provide justice to your students and treat them equally.
-If you will be unjust they will take that as an advantage to perform unethical actions and will create disturbance in the classroom.
+To maintain a positive class environment, providing justice to your students and treating them equally is essential.
+If you are unjust, they will take that as an advantage to perform unethical actions and create disturbance in the classroom.

 3. Create a Responsive Classroom (RC)

 Consider employing the Responsive Classroom teaching methodology.
 A responsive classroom is a teaching methodology focused on the belief that the combination of intellectual and social-emotional abilities provides a good atmosphere for learning.
 Teachers using this method provide a caring, open, warm, and relationship-based classroom with a frequent exchange of dialogue.
-Studies show that students who have closer relationships with teachers are more engaged and achieve higher results.
+Studies show that students with closer relationships with teachers are more engaged and achieve higher results.

-Some important classroom practices to create a responsive classroom are to be highly interactive with your students and having a constant feedback loop.
-The feedback should include student feedback on the teaching methods as well as the more traditional teacher feedback to the students regarding their performance.
-Feedback-rich activities, such as quizzes, debates, question-answer sessions, or book reviews should be arranged so that students get to actively participate in healthy discussions.
+Some important classroom practices to create a responsive classroom are to be highly interactive with your students and have a constant feedback loop.
+The feedback should include student feedback on the teaching methods and the more traditional teacher feedback to the students regarding their performance.
+Feedback-rich activities, such as quizzes, debates, question-answer sessions, or book reviews, should be arranged so that students can actively participate in healthy discussions.

 Creating a Culture Virtually